airshipcloud/zephyr/README.md

     make test

-The CloudStore must be already running for the tests to pass.
+Zephyr must be already running for the tests to pass.
 Tests are run against the same database as development but on a guaranteed unique test branch that is deleted at the end of the tests.

 [Learn more](https://github.com/airships/zephyr/wiki/Testing).